Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 If a self-employed person does not meet the conditions for entitlement to maternity pay but pays her sickness insurance, she may still be entitled to sickness benefits.
 These are payable six weeks before the due date and six weeks after the birth.
 However, to get sick pay, you must have signed up for voluntary sickness insurance at least three months before the due date (when you are temporarily unable to work).

-Sickness insurance for self-employed workers
+Sickness insurance for self-employed persons

 Advances are calculated according to the assessment base you choose.
 The premium rate is currently 2.7% of the assessment base.
 The minimum assessment base is set at CZK 9 000 and the minimum payment for voluntary sickness insurance is CZK 243 per month.